-Standing in good posture with theraband (for feedback reasons only!) wrapped around shoulder and fixed in front of you.
-Gently slide your shoulder back.
+Standing in good posture with TheraBand (for feedback reasons only!) wrapped around shoulder and fixed in front of you.
+Gently set your shoulder blade.
 Do not move the elbow.
 Visualize moving the ball of your shoulder to the middle of the socket.